StealthyCoder/palette/README.md

 - ANSI one
 - ~non-ANSI one~
   This is sadly not possible.
-A possibility is to have the source code or binary to a program to change the color using DOS interrupts.
+A possibility is to have the source code and/or binary to a program to change the color using DOS interrupts.

 ## TTY